patmorin/patmorin.github.io/problems/gridobstacle.md

 permalink: grid-obstacle.html
 categories: openproblem
 ---
-This is stuff I've been working on with Saeed Mehrabi and Paz Carmi following up [some work he did][biedl-mehrabi] with Therese Biedl.
+This is stuff I've been working on with Saeed Mehrabi and Paz Carmi following up on [some work he did][biedl-mehrabi] with Therese Biedl.

 A *non-blocking grid obstacle representation* of a planar graph $G$ is (equivalent to) a planar drawing of $G$ in which, for every pair $u,w\in V(G)$, the drawing contains an x-y-monotone path from $u$ to $w$ if and only if $uw\in E(G)$.
-Here are some things we have now been able to show:
+Here are some things we have been able to show:

-* Every outerplanar graph has a non-blocking grid-obstacle representation.
+* Every outerplanar graph has a non-blocking grid obstacle representation.
-* Every 2-tree has a non-blocking grid-obstacle representation
+* Every 2-tree has a non-blocking grid obstacle representation
-* Not every planar graph has a non-blocking grid-obstacle representation
+* Not every planar graph has a non-blocking grid obstacle representation
-  * A fairly simple argument shows that the complete 3-ary 3-tree of height 4 does not have a non-blocking grid-obstacle representation
+  * A fairly simple argument shows that the complete 3-ary 3-tree of height 4 does not have a non-blocking grid obstacle representation
-  * A more detailed argument shows that a particular 4-connected planar graph has no non-blocking grid-obstacle representation.
+  * A more detailed argument shows that a particular 4-connected planar graph has no non-blocking grid obstacle representation.
-* The infinite triangular grid has a non-blocking grid-obstacle representation.
+* The infinite triangular grid has a non-blocking grid obstacle representation.

 This leaves the following question:
 <div class="problem">
-  Does every partial 2-tree have a non-blocking grid-obstacle representation?
+  Does every partial 2-tree have a non-blocking grid obstacle representation?
 </div>

 # Notations